 Don’t put things off.
 You don’t really need to decorate the baby’s room until the baby is around six months old and ready to move in.
 You don’t need to baby proof until they’re mobile.
 But, time passes so quickly.
 During the first few months of their life, you will be unbelievably tired.
 You’re not going to have time to decorate.
 Do it now.
 Be prepared.

-Do you have more tips to add?
+Do you have more tips to prepare your home for a baby?
 Do you agree with this list?
 When did you start preparing your home for your baby?

 *Disclosure: Collaborative Post